Submit a secure online form.

 Failure to provide sufficient details may limit our ability to investigate a concern.
 Consider providing your telephone number for follow-up purposes.
 By law, your identity will remain confidential.

-A staff member will review your concern for relevance and completeness.
+A staff member will review your concern for relevance to state government and completeness.
 Not all concerns will result in an investigation.
 If you have identified yourself, you may be contacted directly by one of our auditors or hotline investigators for additional information.
 The Bureau does not disclose any information about active investigations.

 Upon receipt of a specific concern of fraud, waste, or mismanagement, the Bureau may take any one of the following actions:

 - open an investigation;

 - open an inquiry to attempt to resolve the matter without an investigation;

 - refer the matter to an audit team for appropriate review and action; or